top of page

 Cybersecurity Expertise

-Improved accessibility design and auto layouts within the atomic design library (ADS) made the platform more inclusive and streamlined development for quicker, consistent coding, saving HIFI time and money.
+Improved accessibility design and auto-layouts within the Atomic Design Library (ADS) made the platform more inclusive and streamlined development, enabling quicker, consistent coding and saving HIFI time and money.

 Enhanced Accessibility

-Stakeholders gained more profound insights into user needs, aiding effective decision-making and future product development, while proto-personas resonated with investors, facilitating funding and support.
+Stakeholders gained deeper insights into user needs, enabling more effective decision-making and future product development, while proto-personas resonated with investors, facilitating funding and support.

 Understanding